mapstruct/mapstruct.org/content/news/2019-12-05-mapstruct-and-quarkus.md

 }
 {{< /prettify >}}

-The MapStruct annotation processor will generate the implementation for us, we just need to tell him that we would like to have a method that accepts a `Person` and returns a new `PersonDto`.
+The MapStruct annotation processor will generate the implementation for us, we just need to tell it that we would like to have a method that accepts a `Person` and returns a new `PersonDto`.
 A little trap: Our DTO has the property `surname`, so we add a mapping annotation to map `lastname` from `Person` to `surname` from `PersonDto`.

 **Very important:** The component model should be set to CDI, as this will allow us to easily inject the generated mapper implementation.

-_Side note: As you need to use CDI for all mappers it’s recommended to define a `@MapperConfig` and refer to it in all your mappers, this is the way I did it in the example.
+_Side note: As you need to use CDI for all mappers it’s recommended to define a `@MapperConfig` and refer to it in all your mappers, this is the way I did it in the example on GitHub.
 But for simplicity I skipped it here._

 #### Endpoint
 As a last step we need to create our endpoint that will get the correct `Person` and finally returns the `PersonDto`.